 Modern management reimagines the way we manage laptops, desktops, and mobile devices and streamlines all traditional operations such as asset management, deploying of software and patches, software audits, securing applications etc. from a single interface.

-Microsoft's new way of simplifying device management, modern management, is widely accepted in the tech industry as the next big thing.
+Modern Management, Microsoft's new way of simplifying device management, is widely accepted in the tech industry as the next big thing.
 Modern management is all about creating a flexible workspace by managing Windows 10 laptops, desktops and mobile devices under a single roof.
-It provides all the functionalities typically found in desktop management software, such as OS migration (including Windows 10), inventory management, policy enforcement, asset scanning, and application deployment.
+It provides all the functionalities that are typically found in desktop management software, such as OS migration (including Windows 10), inventory management, policy enforcement, asset scanning, and application deployment.

-Organizations are making a swift march towards embracement of digital/modern workspace, thereby making modern management essential for empowering your modern workforce.
-Endpoint management has come a long way as BYOD is here to stay.
+Organizations are making a swift march towards embracing digital/modern workspace, thereby making modern management essential for empowering your modern workforce.
+Endpoint management has come a long way as Bring Your Own Device (BYOD) is here to stay.
 Organizations are changing their view on traditional device management and emphasize on user self-service to meet the continuously changing requirements across departments.
-With modern IT management in place, policies are targeted at end users and takes a user-centric approach.
-In this case, remediation of IT issues is proactive.
+With modern management techniques in place, policies are targeted at end users and take a user-centric approach.
+In this case, the remediation of IT issues is proactive.

 According to Microsoft, there are four paths to modern management:

 Desktop Central is a unified endpoint management solution that provides top-of-the-line modern management features.
 There are several benefits to adopting modern management, such as easy migration to Windows 10, bulk enrollment, application distribution through cloud-based MDM solutions, and better endpoint security from being able to wipe endpoints remotely and perform other management tasks.
-Modern management doesn't just make an admin's job easier; it also increases overall productivity, reduces unnecessary downtime, and improves network security.
+Modern management does not only just make an administrator's job easier, but also increases their overall productivity, reduces unnecessary downtime of endpoints, and improves network security.

 You are probably already managing your iOS, Android and Windows mobile devices via Mobile Device Management.